-Sometimes the more similar your culture seems on the surface, the harder it can be to understand subtle social differences.
+Sometimes the more similar your culture seems to the 'Kiwi' culture, the harder it can be to understand subtle social differences.

 We describe ourselves as ‘friendly but reserved’ and ‘open but respectful’.
-Putting a finger on what exactly that means can be hard, so expect to feel a bit confused.
-Give it time and be patient, and eventually you will come to understand just how New Zealanders work.
+It can be hard to know what exactly that means, so expect to feel a bit confused.
+Give it time and be patient.
+Eventually you will come to understand just how New Zealanders ("Kiwis") work.

-NZ On Air, the government agency that funds our broadcasting services, has a collection of TV programmes, films and music videos produced in New Zealand.
+NZ On Air, the government agency that funds our broadcasting services, has a collection of TV programmes, films, music videos and web series produced in New Zealand.
 They come with introductory notes that will help you explore our culture.

 Ask and watch